td-org-uit-no/assignment-template-typst/main.typ

 #show: uit_template.with(
   title: [Assignment template using IEEEtran.cls for IEEE Journals and Transactions],
   abstract: [
-    This document describes the most common article elements and how to use the IEEEtran class with Typst to produce files that are suitable for submission to the IEEE.
-IEEEtran can produce conference, journal, and technical note (correspondence) papers with a suitable choice of class options.
-This template is meant as a general guideline on how to write a report, and to give some tips about what you should and should not be writing.
-You may move or cut sections depending on the assignment or your needs.
+    This document presents a number of guidelines to use when writing a report for assignments at UiT and may serve as a template for how to write it using Typst for typesetting.
+The template is meant to give some general tips on what you should and should not be writing in your report.
+You may move or cut sections and/or subsections depending on the given assignment or your needs.

-    While writing this report template, I enjoyed reading Michael Alley's "The Craft of Scientific Writing'.
+    While writing this report template, I enjoyed reading Michael Alley's "The Craft of Scientific Writing".
 I recommend having it by your side when you are stuck writing- it happens to all of us @AlleyMichael2018TCoS.

     #v(12pt)

-    Make sure you clean up the template text before submitting your report. ;) ],
+    Make sure you clean up the template text before submitting your report. ;)

+    #v(12pt)
+  ],
   header: [INF-XXXX Assignment X #datetime.today().display()],
   authors: ((